gocd/docs.go.cd/content/introduction/concepts_in_go.md

 where environment variables defined at the "Environment" level get overridden by environment variables defined at the pipeline level and so on.

 In the image shown below, there are 4 environment variables defined at the environment level, 3 at the pipeline level and 2 each at the stage and job levels.
-The environment variable, `ENV_ENV` has been set to a value of 1 at the environment level, `ENV_STG` has been set to 2 at stage level and so on.
+The environment variable, `ENV_ENV` has been set to a value of 1 at the environment level, `ENV_STG` has been set to 2 at pipeline level and so on.

 <figure class="concept_image">
   <img src="../images/concepts/23_env_vars.png" alt="Figure 21: Environment Variables" id="image_env_vars" class="small_image">